New site feature: a much-improved DIY Gallery.

 Interior dimensions in inches, volume in cubic feet:

 Stock bracing: The HUMAN 88-41 uses three "shelf" braces, which are pieces of MDF that fit completely around the inside of the box, with big holes cut in them to allow the free passage of air.
 They are spaced unevenly to minimise resonances as much as possible.
-The Genesis 66 has about six separate smaller braces, three on each side, glued in from front to back.
+The Genesis 66 has about six separate smaller front to back braces.

 Driver position: Due to the narrowness of the front panel, the HUMAN 88-41 woofers are simply centered horizontally, while the midrange and tweeter should be slightly off center, in a mirror-imaged arrangement.
 The tweeter should be approximately at ear level when you are seated.